ROSS-org/ross-org.github.io/_posts/2018-02-10-insitu-vis.md

 ## Other notes about using Damaris with ROSS
 * Damaris is not yet setup to use the event tracing data yet.
+* Same for model data.
+Model data support should be available soon.
 * Using Damaris requires collective calls to end a given iteration, so iterations end at GVT.
 Due to this, GVT-based instrumentation works well with Damaris.
 However, real time and virtual time sampling modes can be a little quirky.